59 MIN READ

 The above photo, looking north, shows the “Nepal Gate.”
 The small chorten lies about 600 meters to the north.
 It is along this trail that the unarmed party sent to investigate the arrival of PLA soldiers on the frontier would have traveled.
 After they rode round the bend to the right, they would have hit the steep ascent toward the traditional frontier marked by the chorten.
 It is most likely, at a point 300 meters from the top, probably just as they saw the PLA soldiers massed on the forward slopes in front of the point that marked the frontier, that they were fired on.
 Subedar Bam Prasad was killed instantly and another member of the party was wounded.
 The party would have dismounted rapidly, but the PLA soldiers must have moved quickly down the slope to capture ten of them.
 Fortunately for Nepal, six members of the party reacted even more speedily and made their escape on their horses down this track to give the news of what had happened to Kathmandu, and ultimately to the outside world, before anyone in Beijing was alerted to the incident.
 That detail raises yet another question.
 Why was the information relayed back to Beijing so slowly?
 Why did it require a prompt from the Chinese authorities to elicit the detail required?
 This reluctance to report is not, to say the least, what you would expect from military commanders who were confident that they had acted properly and had nothing to fear.

 Is it possible that this incident influenced China to be more generous to Nepal when it came to settling the 1963 border demarcation?
-As the above image from one of the 1963 maps shows, Border Pillar Number 24 is 4.2 kilometers north of where the maps exchanged by Nepal and China as part of March 1960 Boundary Agreement showed the border to be, and 2 kilometers north of where China falsely, in my view, said that that Subedar Bam Prasad was shot.
+As the above image shows, Border Pillar Number 24 is 4.2 kilometers north of where the maps exchanged by Nepal and China as part of March 1960 Boundary Agreement showed the border to be, and 2 kilometers north of where China falsely, in my view, said that that Subedar Bam Prasad was shot.
 As can be seen, seven of the 79 border markers, Number 21 to 27, demarcate this short stretch of the border, which, at the very least, suggests a determination that there should be no more “carelessness on the part of certain low ranking personnel of Chinese troops” on this part of the frontier.

 Any account of this incident would be deficient unless it included details of its impact on the people of Mustang and on the political debate in Kathmandu.
 Great anger was expressed about the killing on the streets of Kathmandu, exacerbated by the repeated Chinese claims that the killing had taken place on Chinese territory.
 The local media gave full vent to this.
 The tone was set by a statement in the Nepalese Senate on July 1 by Home Minister S. P. Upadhyaya, extracts of which are given here: